OSInside/kiwi/doc/source/image_description/elements.rst

   system storage components.
 A useful pocket system for testing and demo and debugging purposes.

-image="vmx"
-  An image representing the system disk, useful for cloud frameworks like Amazon EC2, Google Compute Engine or Microsoft Azure.

 image="oem"
   An image representing an expandable system disk.
 This means after deployment the system can resize itself to the new disk geometry.
   The resize operation is configurable as part of the image description and an installation image for CD/DVD, USB stick and Network deployment can be created in addition.
+For use in cloud frameworks like Amazon EC2, Google Compute Engine or Microsoft Azure this disk type also supports the common virtual disk formats.

 image="docker"
   An archive image suitable for the docker container engine.